5 Ways Mountains Can Help You Lead A Happier, Healthier And Longer Life

 Mountain smells zap stress and promote sleep.

 Not only does the fresh air on mountaintops mean less pollution, fewer cases of acute respiratory symptoms and easier breathing for those with asthma, but one of the more prevalent scents at high altitudes — pine –also has its perks.
 One study, for instance, showed that walking through pine decreases hostility, depression and stress.
+It’s like squishing a stress toy silently at the comfort of nature.
 And if a day spent tramping through the mountains isn’t enough to tire you out, a whiff of lavender that often grows at their base has been shown to lull smellers to sleep and even ease depression.
+So go borrow money for good blanket, and climb up to the mountain.
+In the mountains, you don’t need a mattress to sleep like athletes do!

 Research shows mountains may even help you live longer.